-Despite what Matt Barnes reported on his own Twitter account last night, he will not be heading to Toronto.
+Despite what Matt Barnes reported on his own Twitter account last night, I can’t see how he’ll be heading to Toronto.
 Somewhere along the way, Barnes, his agent, the Raptors and the Magic are making a horrible miscalculation.

 Multiple media outlets are reporting that Barnes has agreed to a two-year deal to join the Raptors that will pay him nearly $10 million, the second year being a player option.

-However, in my humble opinion, the Raptors don’t have the means to offer such a contract.
+However, the Raptors don’t have the means to offer such a contract.

 What appears to be happening here is that Barnes, his agent, the Raptors and the Magic are confusing the basics of the salary cap rules.
 It’s actually quite embarrassing.

 The Raptors are currently over the salary cap.
 The fact that they received a $14.5 million trade exception in the Chris Bosh sign-and-trade should make that obvious to everyone.